wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 I> ### What is the Context?
 I> When a template file is loaded with the Django templating system, a *template context* is created.
 In simple terms, a template context is essentially a Python dictionary that maps template variable names with Python variables.
 In the template we created earlier, we included a template variable name called `boldmessage`.
 In our updated `index(request)` view example, the string `I am bold font from the context` is mapped to template variable `boldmessage`.
 The string `I am bold font from the context` therefore replaces *any* instance of `{{ boldmessage }}` within the template.

-Now that you have updated the view to employ the use of your template, start the Django development server and visit http://127.0.0.1:8000/rango/.
-You should see your simple HTML template rendered, just like the example shown in Figure :num:`fig-rango-hello-world-template`.
+Now that you have updated the view to employ the use of your template, start the Django development server and visit `http://127.0.0.1:8000/rango/`.
+You should see your simple HTML template rendered, just like the example shown in UPDATE THIS FIGURE Figure :num:`fig-rango-hello-world-template`.

 If you don't, read the error message presented to see what the problem is, and then double check all the changes that you have made.
 One of the most common issues people have with templates is that the path is set incorrectly in `settings.py`.
-Sometimes it's worth adding a `print` statement to `settings.py` to report the `BASE_DIR` and `TEMPLATE_PATH` to make sure everything is correct.
+Sometimes it's worth adding a `print` statement to `settings.py` to report the `BASE_DIR` and `TEMPLATE_DIR` to make sure everything is correct.

 This example demonstrates how to use templates within your views.
 However, we have only touched upon a fraction of the functionality provided by the Django templating engine.
 We will use templates in more sophisticated ways as you progress through this book.
 In the meantime, you can find out more about [templates from the official Django documentation](https://docs.djangoproject.com/en/1.9/ref/templates/).